aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/update-run/_index.md

 ﻿---
-title: "Update properties of a Run object in a Word document"
+title: "Update properties of a Run object in a Word document online"
-second_title: " online"
 articleTitle: "Update properties of a Run object"
 linktitle: "Update properties of a Run object"
 type: docs